 Question: What’s the best way to launch a speaking career?
 I’ve done many presentations to professional groups, expert panels and a few conventions but I’ve never been paid.

 Answer: I’m gonna recommend looking up Patricia Fripp.
-Also look at Darren LaCroix’s site Get Paid to Speak.
+Also look at Darren LaCroix’s site Stage Time University.
 He’s the 2001 Toastmasters World Champion of Public Speaking, so I follow everything he says.